 Waspy’s can meet truck drivers’ needs

 At Waspy’s, “We’re More Than Just A Truck Stop.”
-With locations in both Audubon and Templeton, Iowa, we can meet your trucking needs, from offering certified scales to having free laundry and showers for truck drivers.
+With locations in both Audubon and Templeton, Iowa, we can meet your trucking needs.
+We offer certified scale, free laundry and showers for truck drivers.
 Our Audubon location includes Audubon Diesel for all your repair needs as well as our Tire & Service Center and Waspy’s Truck Wash.

 This post was written by Waspy's Truck Stop